Why Rest Feels Uncomfortable When You're Burnt Out

 Why You Might Feel Guilty

 Guilt often shows up quickly when you try to slow down.
+You might think:

 “I should be doing something useful.”